-If you are looking to generate good returns on your investment then equity(stock) investments generate very good returns over a long period in time.
-Thing to note though, the stock selection plays a crucial role in getting good returns.
+If you are looking to generate good returns on your investment then equity(stock) investments generate very good returns over a long period of time.
+The thing to note though is that stock selection plays a crucial role in getting good returns.

 What are the safe investments with high returns in India?

 If you want to have safe investments yet looking for high returns then you can consider the below investment options: PPF, Debt mutual funds, RBI taxable bonds Senior Citizens’ Saving Scheme

 What is the best investment plan for 1 to 3 years?